syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 2. Determining where the Resources will run following a request for a Promise Resource ([Scheduling Workloads](#resources))

-The following sections in this page document those stages.
+The following sections on this page document those stages.
 For hands-on scheduling guides, check the [Adding a new Worker Destination](../guides/scheduling) and [Compound Promise](../guides/compound-promises) pages.